 - Begin by inserting half of the tire on the wheel’s rim.

-- The valve is then inserted via the valve hole for attaching the hose.
+- The valve is then inserted via the valve hole inorder to attach the hose.

 - You will now need to insert air into the tire.